 - Invite your family and friends to share the holiday with you.

 - Ask your family and friends what they might like to do on your Easter together.

 2.Making Easter Eggs

 Dyeing Easter eggs can be a fun way to spend time together with your family and make some great Easter decorations.
-However, before you can get started you will need to gather a few key things.
-Review the following list of the basic materials you will need to create dyed Easter eggs.
+However, before you can get started, you will need to gather a few key things.
+Review the following list of the necessary materials you will need to create dyed Easter eggs.

 - A cup to hold the dye.